synqs/synqs.github.io/content/publication/2019-signoles/index.md

   Here we focus specifically on the strong scattering regime, where first order Born approximation is not valid anymore and the scattering time is strongly influenced by the nature of the disorder.
-To interpret our observations, we connect the scattering time $τ$S to the profiles of the spectral functions that we estimate using higher order Born perturbation theory or self-consistent Born approximation.
-The comparison reveals that self-consistent methods are well suited to describe $τ$S for Gaussian-distributed disorder, but fails for laser speckle disorder.
+To interpret our observations, we connect the scattering time $τ_S$ to the profiles of the spectral functions that we estimate using higher order Born perturbation theory or self-consistent Born approximation.
+The comparison reveals that self-consistent methods are well suited to describe $τ_S$ for Gaussian-distributed disorder, but fails for laser speckle disorder.
 For the latter, we show that the peculiar profiles of the spectral functions, as measured independently in V. Volchkov et al., Phys.
 Rev. Lett.
 120, 060404 (2018), must be taken into account.
 Altogether